- Fees: ₹ 1,852,000

 The subjects covered in these courses introduce students to understand the software and how it can be used to meet the demands of various aspects of the industry.

-Computer networks and architecture, electronic circuits and data structures and algorithms are among the various topics covered in this course for an all-round proficiency in Computer Science and software.
+Computer networks and architecture, electronic circuits and data structures, and algorithms are among the various topics covered in this course for an all-around proficiency in Computer Science and software.

 Browse Information Technology Colleges in States